ayaankhan21/ayaankhan21/README.md

 Data-driven professional with 3+ years of experience in business analytics, data visualization, and strategic insights.
 Proven track record in research analytics, market intelligence, and stakeholder engagement to drive decision-making.

 Skilled in SQL, Python, MY SQL, Tableau, Power BI and Excel, with expertise in managing large datasets and developing actionable insights for business growth.
-Previously worked as a Data Analyst at Dell Recruiter Wings, leveraging data to improve customer experience and streamline operations.
+Previously worked as a Data Analyst at  Recruiter Wings, leveraging data to improve customer experience and streamline operations.

 ## 💻 Tech Stack